outdreamer/build-a-cure/FAQ.md

 		- looking back, I think some objects were clues to this trajectory, which could be structures that you could use to generate this (mandela, detachment from the Bhagavad Gita, the psychic instrument from His Dark Materials, the signpost from the Phantom Tollbooth, the 'abstractions as islands' trope in fiction, the time-traveling trope in fiction or conflicts between the church & state alerting me to different perspectives) but I can't point to one structure that I focused on through the years except the abstract network that I used for my book, which I realized was real somewhere after thinking about how certain concepts seemed to have rules they followed, like how power seems to gather in certain places.
 I began to think of an abstract city where these concepts could change, in conceptual time, and thought about how they might change in their interactions if not their structure, since they didn't seem changeable in this dimension set, but instead seemed to cascade down to structural dimensions, like a form of light.

-		- why did I wait until this year to patent it?
-Partly bc I was keeping some pieces of the invention private in case I got a pitch meeting, partly bc I was busy with work/health/thinking of new ideas in specific problem spaces, and partly bc of the 1-year limit on public disclosures of inventions in the current outdated legal framework, and partly bc I decided to figure out the mechanics/implementation of pieces of it later, once I arrived at & verified the initial proof of concept (later meaning once I got a pitch meeting).
+		- why did I wait until last year to patent it?
+Partly bc I was keeping some pieces of the invention private in case I got a pitch meeting, partly bc I was busy with work/health/thinking of new ideas in specific problem spaces,  partly bc of the 1-year limit on public disclosures of inventions in the current outdated legal framework, partly bc of the difficulty/cost of the patent process which I thought the people who stole my inventions would inevitably interfere with, and partly bc I knew patents were public and if a large company copied it by reading my patent, I would find it difficult to bring them to justice, and partly bc I decided to figure out the mechanics/implementation of pieces of it later, once I arrived at & verified the initial proof of concept (later meaning once I got a pitch meeting).

 		- Not everyone has a built-in reason to automate problem-solving (like if they don't have serious problems to solve relevant to them, like the well-being of good people), but once I realized automation of problem-solving was possible, that gave me extra drive to get there, so I didn't need other reasons past that point, though luckily I had them just in case.